Logic in Argumentative Writing

 We can either stop using cars or destroy the earth.

-Ad hominem: This is an attack on the character of a person rather than her/his opinions or arguments.
+Ad hominem: This is an attack on the character of a person rather than his or her opinions or arguments.
 Example:

 Green Peace's strategies aren't effective because they are all dirty, lazy hippies.